How Security Pros Look at Encryption Backdoors

 100% of the people I have explained it to that way suddenly change their minds.
 Though it is still a small sample size.
 Once a generic key has been created and passed around you might as well not have a key

+It's not possible to segregate 'consumer' and 'commercial' internet traffic to permit businesses to use unweakened encryption, so the backdoor compromises all financial transactions - offering a criminal prize equivalent to

 Security through obscurity doesn't work.
-(Score:3)
+(Score:4, Informative)

 Using obscurity in encryption just doesn't work.
 It has to be assumed that everything about the encryption method is known.
 Which is typically why everything about encryption methods is known - the algorithms and source code are always available to anyone.